robertwolff1986/EntitySimilarityChecker/README.md

 Import in Eclipse using 'import maven project'.

-Setup database with at least one table that countains the entities that should be compared.
+Setup database with at least one table that countains the entities that should be compared(use db.sql in resources).

 ## License